Waveforms and Fluxes of Generic Extreme-Mass-Ratio Inspirals with a Spinning Secondary: Orbit Motion

 From Eq.~\ref{eq:MPDorbitEQ}, we can see that $r$ or $z$ is no longer strictly periodic now, since both $r$ and $z$ appear in the expression of $\delta x^{\mu}(r,z,\psi)$.
-But the expression of the virtual worldline still admits periodicity with the time parameter being $\tilde{\lambda}$, and we will use the tilde symbol to label its frequency as $\tilde{\Upsilon}$ and so do other quantities.
+But the expression of $\tilde{t}$ and $\tilde{x}^k$ still admits periodicity with the time parameter being $\tilde{\lambda}$, and we will use the tilde symbol to label its frequency as $\tilde{\Upsilon}$ and so do other quantities.
 For example,

-With the spin vector $s^{\mu}$ and the coordinate $x^{\mu}$ both known, the four-velocity $v^{\mu}$ can also be solved analytically from Eq.~\ref{eq:EnCandJzC} and Eq.~\ref{eq:CarterCandSpinC}.
-For consistency with the expression for $x^{\mu}$, we also adopt the form of $v^{\mu}$ given in \cite{Skoupy2025}.
+With the spin vector $s^{\mu}$ and the coordinate $x^{\mu}$ both known, the four-velocity $v^{\mu}$ can also be recovered from Eq.~\ref{eq:EnCandJzC} and Eq.~\ref{eq:CarterCandSpinC}, combined with the normalization condition.
 Having established the analytical description of the spinning secondary’s orbit in the background Kerr spacetime, we now proceed to compute the gravitational perturbations it generates.